baleshwar-mahto/path_planning_reinforcement_learning/README.md

 ## The working of openai_ros used in the project
 ![Screenshot](images.png) </br></br>

-## The basic control of UR5 usinf Move Group Python Interface
+## The basic control of UR5 using Move Group Python Interface
 ![Screenshot](basic_control.png)</br></br>

 ## The directory structure of the project